 Thaddeus Andracki is a middle school librarian at the University of Chicago Laboratory Schools.
 He is a former chair of the American Library Association’s Rainbow List Committee, which creates annual annotated bibliographies of recommended books with significant LGBTQ content.
 His scholarly interests include criticism and analysis of literature for young people; comparative ethnic studies and queer studies; and digital cultures.
 His website is tandracki.net.

-Edith Campbell is a mother, librarian, educator and quilter.
-She promotes literacy in its many forms to teens and she does this through her blog, CrazyQuiltEdi [campbele.wordpress.com] and in her work as an Education Librarian at Indiana State University in Terre Haute, Indiana.
+Edith Campbell promotes literacy in its many forms to teens and she does this through her blog, CrazyQuiltEdi [campbele.wordpress.com] and in her work as an Education Librarian at Indiana State University in Terre Haute, Indiana.
 Edith currently serves as the Indiana State Ambassador for the United States Board on Books for Young People, and on the WNDB Walter Award Committee.
 She is a past member of YALSA’s Best Fiction for Young Adults selection committee and the CYBILS Nonfiction Awards committee.
 Her research interests include geography in young adult literature, critical information literacy and critical literacy and young adult literature.
 Follow her on Twitter @.

 Sujei Lugo is a former elementary school librarian at the University of Puerto Rico Elementary School and currently works as a children’s librarian at the Boston Public Library, Connolly Branch.
 She is a doctoral candidate in Library and Information Science at Simmons College, focusing her research on anti-racist children’s librarianship.
 She is a member of REFORMA (The National Association to Promote Library Services to Latinos and the Spanish-speaking), American Library Association, and Association of Library Service to Children.
 Sujei is also a book reviewer and blogs on and collaborates with Latinos In Kid Lit.
 Follow her on Twitter @.

 Lyn Miller-Lachmann is the former editor-in-chief of MultiCultural Review, the editor of the short story anthology of Latin@ authors for youth Once Upon a Cuento, and the author of the young adult novels Rogue, Gringolandia, and Surviving Santiago.
 She translates children’s books and other materials from Portuguese to English, including the acclaimed picture book The World in a Second, and reviews books on social justice for The Pirate Tree.
 Visit Lyn’s website http://www.lynmillerlachmann.com/ and her blog at Lyn Miller-Lachmann http://www.lynmillerlachmann.com/category/blog/.